Ham1414/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. Change the owner of the file
 4. Create an empty file
 5. Adds excute permission to the owner of the file
 6. Excute permission to the owner and the group owner, and read permission to other users
+7. Excution permission to the owner, the group owner and the other user